ALai57/kaleidoscope-ui/README.md

 ```

 TODO:
-;; Shrink Clickable bar area so it doesn't overlap with delete tray
-;; Add bar showing the branch that was edited to article manager
+;; Add button to go back to article manager from editor
-;; Hook up Edit button so it redirects to article editing
+;; Check saving and creating articles
 ;; Add confirmation modal when someone clicks delete or publish icons
 ;; Refetch list of articles after a new one is added
 ;; Add config button to change URL, etc

+;; Add bar showing the branch that was edited to article manager